Marquessmark11/DiscordMegaBot/README.md

 Then run `pip install -r requirements.txt`

-And then click `properties.py`, fill in your bots details, and then click `bot.py` to start it.
+And then edit `properties.py`to contain your bots details, and then click `bot.py` to start it.